ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Cached State: The state and history that the implementation keeps for each set of associated Endpoints that have been used previously.
 - Client: The peer responsible for initiating a transport connection.
 - Clone: A Connection that was created from another Connection, and forms a part of a Connection Group.
-- Connection: Shared state of two or more Endpoints that persists across Messages that are transmitted and received between these Endpoints {{?RFC8303}}.
+- Connection: Shared state of two or more endpoints that persists across Messages that are transmitted and received between these Endpoints {{?RFC8303}}.
 - Connection Group: A set of Connections that shares properties and caches.
 - Connection Property: A Transport Property that controls per-Connection behavior of a Transport Services implementation.
-- Endpoint: An identifier for one side of a transport connection.
+- Endpoint: An identifier for one side of a transport connection (local or remote), such as a hostnames or URL.
 - Equivalent Protocol Stacks: Protocol stacks that can be safely swapped or raced in parallel during connection establishment.
-- Event: A primitive that is invoked by an Endpoint {{?RFC8303}}.
+- Event: A primitive that is invoked by an endpoint {{?RFC8303}}.
 - Framer: A data translation layer that can be added to a Connection to define how application-layer Messages are transmitted over a transport stack.
 - Local Endpoint: A representation of the application's identifier for itself that it uses for transport connections.
 - Message:  A unit of data that can be transferred between two Endpoints over a Connection.
 - Message Property: A property than can be used to specify details about Message transmission.
 - Parameter: A value passed between an application and a transport protocol by a primitive {{?RFC8303}}.
 - Path: A representation of an available set of properties that a Local Endpoint can use to communicate with a Remote Endpoint.
-- Peer: An Endpoint application party to a Connection.
+- Peer: An endpoint application party to a Connection.
 - Preconnection: an object that repeesents a Connection that has not yet been established.
 - Preference: A preference to prohibit, avoid, ignore prefer or require a specific transport feature.
-- Primitive: A function call that is used to locally communicate between an application and a transport endpoint.
-A primitive is related to one or more transport features {{?RFC8303}}.
+- Primitive: A function call that is used to locally communicate between an application and an endpoint, which is related to one or more Transport Features {{?RFC8303}}.
 - Protocol Instance: A single instance of one protocol, including any state necessary to establish connectivity or send and receive Messages.
 - Protocol Stack: A set of Protocol Instances that are used together to establish connectivity or send and receive Messages.
 - Racing: The attempt to select between multiple Protocol Stacks based on the Selection and Connection Properties communicated by the application, along with any security parameters.